 Please describe which learners are considered ‘out-of-education’ in the country

-In the Greek education system, education for learners aged 4–15 is mandatory.
-Consequently, 'out-of-education' may apply to anyone who either has unjustifiably never enrolled in the structures of the education system or enrolled but did not study.
+In the Greek educational system, the education of students aged 4-14 is mandatory.
+Consequently, «out of education" may apply to anyone who either has unjustifiably never enrolled in the structures of the education system or enrolled but did not attend.

 Share this page: